buanzo/hume/README.md

 The MSG might not end up being graphed... :P but Grafana for instance supports Text panels.
 It might be nice to be able to design a Hume Tasks dashboard.

+`humed` exposes a simple HTTP endpoint at `/metrics` which provides Prometheus-formatted statistics.
+When the optional `token` setting is defined under the `metrics` section of the configuration, requests must include an `Authorization` header with the value `Bearer <token>` in order to retrieve the metrics.

 * mailx drop-in replacement

 unattended-upgrades and other packages send mail notifications using mailx.
 Write